ethereum/execution-specs/lists/signature-types/README.md

 Signature Types
 ---------------

-See the sections below for additional notes on Version Bytes marked Reserved or Tentative.
+See the sections below for additional notes on prefix bytes marked Reserved or Tentative.

 | Prefix byte | Specs or Purpose |